-Post Judgment Modifications of Divorce and Paternity Alimony, Child Custody and Support and
+Post Judgment Modifications of Divorce and Paternity: Alimony, Child Custody and Support

 By Orlando Post Judgment Modifications Lawyer Eduardo J. Mejias

 When and for What Reasons Can Post Judgment Modifications of Divorce and Paternity Rulings Be Made

 In divorce and paternity cases only child support and custody time sharing can be modified.
 In divorce cases only, alimony can be modified (since there is no alimony in paternity cases).
 But in all cases, only after the family court's judgment and if there have been "substantial changes in circumstances" since the divorce or paternity case.